mcheo/njs-example/request-body-rewrite/README.md

 ## Objective
 To replace pre-defined sensitive information inside POST request body before sending to upstream server.
-We can use Regex to search for sensitive information.
+We can use Regex to search for sensitive information (defined in rewrite.js)

 To test: